sujan-poudel-03/Knowledge_Graph/README.md

 **Step 2:** Entity Extraction

-The spaCy model en_core_web_sm is used to extract entities like subject, object, and relationship from the preprocessed text.
+The spaCy model **en_core_web_sm** is used to extract entities like subject, object, and relationship from the preprocessed text.

 **Step 3:** Knowledge Graph Construction

 The extracted entities are plotted into a directed knowledge graph using the NetworkX library.
-The resulting graph is saved as a graph database file named knowledge_graph.graphml.
+The resulting graph is saved as a graph database file named **knowledge_graph.graphml**.

 **Step 4:** Question Answering